 A chemical waste landfill was created with approval of the U.S. Atomic Energy Commission and utilized from the mid-1960's to 1987 as a burying ground for tritium, carbon-14 and other short-lived radioactive elements.
 The university also disposed of some chemicals at the site from 1979 to 1983.
-The Kansas Board of Regents approved the plan to clean up the site, which commenced in FY2011 and was substantially completed in FY2012.
-The project is expected to be completed by the end of FY2013 at a projected cost of approximately \$6 million.
+The Kansas Board of Regents approved the plan to clean up the site, which commenced in FY2011 and was completed as of July 2012, with a project cost of approximately \$7 million.
+Monitoring groundwater, sampling and reporting will continue as mandated by the EPA.

 Site assessments and investigations will begin in FY2013 to determine the extent and levels of contamination from diesel and gasoline underground storage tanks which have been removed at the Ashland Bottoms Agronomy farm in Riley County.
-The cost of installing nine monitoring wells and conduct sampling is expected to cost \$27,055 and will be paid from the State of Kansas Storage Tank Trust fund, less a \$4,000 deductible paid by the university.
+The remediation costs will be paid from the State of Kansas Storage Tank Trust fund, less a \$4,000 deductible which has been paid by the university.